lovac42/ReMemorize/src/rememorize/config.md

 # ReMemorize: Rescheduler with sibling and logging

+NOTE: Changing config settings do not require a restart unless restart was specified in the notes.

 ### hotkey:
-Shortcut for rememorize (Restart required)
+Shortcut for rememorize.
+(Beware of hotkey conflicts.)

 ### ef_hotkey:
-Shortcut for changing ease factor (Restart required)
+Shortcut for changing ease factor.
+(Beware of hotkey conflicts.)

 ### fg_hotkey:
-Shortcut for forget note (Restart required)
+Shortcut for forget note.
+(Beware of hotkey conflicts.)

 ### default_days_on_ask
 Default days to set when the user presses the hotkey.